mosheWarshaw/growableArrs/README.md

 hold the elements. the "outer arr" holds the "inner arrs".
 -"arrIndex" is the index of the inner arr that holds the elem that the user is looking for (or whatever other purpose you're acessingor modifying an elem in the arr).
--"elemIndex" is the index in the inner arr that holds the elem.*/
+-"elemIndex" is the index in the inner arr that holds the elem.

 When the java ArrayList runs out of space it creates a new array that is twice the size of the